dymmond/edgy/docs/fields.md

 ##### Parameters

 * `max_digits` - An integer indicating the total maximum digits.
     In contrast to DecimalField it is database-only and can be used for higher/lower precision fields.
+    It is also available under the name `precision` with a higher priority.
 Optional.

 #### ForeignKey